Gaussian Invariant Markov Chain Monte Carlo: Experiments

 \subsubsection{Binary Gaussian process classification}

 We consider binary Gaussian process classification where $\{y_i, z_i\}_{i=1}^d$ denotes a set of binary labels $y_i$ and input vectors $z_i$.
-The binary labels $y_i$ given latent function values $x_i := x(z_i)$ are drawn independently from a logistic regression likelihood such that $g(x)$ in \eqref{eq:LGM} is

-where $\sigma(x_i) = 1/(1 + \exp(-x_i))$ is the logistic function.
+The binary labels $y_i$ given latent function values $x_i := x(z_i)$ are drawn independently from a logistic regression likelihood such that $g(x)$ in \eqref{eq:LGM} is $g(x) = \sum_{i=1}^d y_i \log \sigma(x_i) + (1 - y_i) \log (1 - \sigma(x_i))$, where $\sigma(x_i) = \frac{1}{1 + \exp(-x_i)}$ is the logistic function.
 The logit values $x:=(x_1,\ldots, x_d)$ follow a Gaussian process prior, so that $x \sim \mathcal{N}(0, \Sigma_0)$ and where $\Sigma_0$ is defined by the squared exponential covariance function $k(z_i,z_j) = \sigma_x^2 \exp\{ - \frac{1}{2 \ell^2} ||z_i - z_j||^2 \}$.
 We compare the samplers in five standard binary classification datasets \citep{girolami2011riemann, titsias2018auxiliary, alexopoulos2023variance}.
 This involves applying MCMC in latent Gaussian models with dimensionality ranging from $d=250$ to $d=1000$.
-Here we show results for the Heart and Australian Credit datasets for which the latent dimension is $d=270$ and $d=690$ respectively; see the supplementary material for the results regarding the remaining three datasets.
-For all 5 datasets the samplers run for $5000$ iterations from which the first $5000$ is the adaptation burn-in phase.
+Here we show results for the Heart and Australian Credit datasets for which the latent dimension is $d=270$ and $d=690$, while the remaining results are in the appendix.
+For all 5 datasets the samplers run for $10^4$ iterations from which the first $5000$ is the adaptation burn-in phase.
 All samplers are initialized at $x=0$.
-The ESS and running times for all the methods and for the two different datasets are presented by Tables \ref{tab:heart} and \ref{tab:australian} respectively.
+The ESS and running times for all methods and the two datasets are presented in Tables \ref{tab:heart} and \ref{tab:australian}.
 It is clear that GI-MALA has the greatest ESS as well as the highest overall efficiency score (see Min ESS/s).